mamoore1440/personal-site/src/content/are-you-awake-yet/AYAY-Table-Of-Contents.md

 * Explanation:
   * Logic
 * Concepts:
+  * The Hard Line Problems
   * Tragedy Of The Publics
-  * The Hard Line Problems
 * Tool:
   * Lorenz Curve
     * Wealth Redistribution

 ## Part 3.5: Income?
   * Income & The Wealth Effect
-    * Income can come from capital, labor, or the CC
+    * Income can come from capital, labor, land, or the CC
   * Capital Vs. Labor Output
     * Pre and Post industrial revolution